Language Programs

 There are a number of opportunities to practice your language skills at Penn.

-• Gregory Modern Languages House sponsors Chinese, Italian, French and German language conversation groups.
+• Gregory Modern Languages House sponsors Spanish and German language conversation groups that are facilitated by a Graduate Resident Adviser.

 • Check out the many student groups on campus.
 If any of them are cultural or language-based, you may find opportunities to practice your language skills.

-• Penn's English Language Programs (ELP) offers fee-based English language instruction and peer-to-peer language chat opportunities.
+• Penn's English Language Programs (ELP) offers peer-to-peer language chat opportunities and fee-based English language instruction.
 Keep an eye on their website and social media for upcoming opportunities!

 • Penn GSE offers the PEDAL program which stands for Practical English for Daily Living.
 The PEDAL program offers free English classes for adult English language learners anywhere in the world and is available both virtually online and in person.